 How do you know when a dog is crying?

 It’s important to remember that your dog is able to understand your cues and know how you are feeling.
 You should also remember that you need to pay attention to the cues to your dog’s body signals.
 Just like our own reactions are visible in our voice, posture, and faces, a dog will send you similar signals using his body language.
-Each cue has a meaning that can become clear when you consider your dog’s personality and the context of the cues like knowing what his ear positions mean.
+Each cue has a meaning that can become clear when you consider your dog’s personality and the context of the cues like knowing what your dog’s ear positions mean.

 There are many ways that a dog can show you his love and deference just by using his soft eye.
 When you see a dog yawning, he isn’t bored or tired, he is actually telling you that he is comfortable and wants to enjoy your favor.
 If your dog stares at you, it can be a sign of desire, or if your dog has high energy, he may greet you by licking or jumping on you or even crying.